MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ---
-Description: Packaged desktop apps can use a wide range of Windows Runtime APIs, even if they have not fully transitioned to a UWP app.
+description: Packaged desktop apps can use a wide range of Windows Runtime APIs, even if they have not fully transitioned to a UWP app.
 This article lists the available classes your packaged app can use.
 title: Windows Runtime APIs available to a packaged desktop app (Desktop Bridge) ms.date: 04/19/2019 ms.topic: article